 It is important for students to be clear on the distinction between university requirements and school/college requirements.
-For example, while all University of Connecticut students will be required to take 6 credits of social science courses chosen from a pool of approved courses, the School of Nursing requires SOC 1001 and HDFS 1070 of its own students.
-SOC 1001 and HDFS 1070 are in the pool of courses approved for meeting the University General Education Social Science requirement.
-Nursing students would have the option of using SOC 1001 and HDFS 1070 to meet simultaneously both a university requirement and a School of Nursing requirement, but they cannot be forbidden from taking other social science courses to meet the University General Education Requirement.
+For example, while all University of Connecticut students will be required to take 6 credits of social science courses chosen from a pool of approved courses, the School of Nursing requires SOCI 1001 and HDFS 1070 of its own students.
+SOCI 1001 and HDFS 1070 are in the pool of courses approved for meeting the University General Education Social Science requirement.
+Nursing students would have the option of using SOCI 1001 and HDFS 1070 to meet simultaneously both a university requirement and a School of Nursing requirement, but they cannot be forbidden from taking other social science courses to meet the University General Education Requirement.

 The general education system allows “double-dipping” of courses that jointly satisfy university and school/college requirements.
 Your advisor can assist you in determining which courses will satisfy both sets of requirements.